Quantum Spin Liquids Stabilized by Disorder in Non-Kramers Pyrochlores: Spinon localization

 In Fig.~\ref{fig:r-stats}, we display the spectral statistics obtained by analyzing the energy level spacings among the first five energy levels for $\delta h/J =0.7$.
 In Fig.~\ref{fig:r-stats}(a), the disorder is strong enough to break the spectrum degeneracy near the classical spin ice manifold, and the system closely reproduces the GOE statistics already for $\overline{h}/\overline{h}_c=0.15$.
-This phenomenon is analogous to inverse Anderson localization observed in flat band systems \cite{goda06, chalker10}.
+This phenomenon is analogous to inverse Anderson localization observed in flat band systems~\cite{goda06, chalker10}.
 In Fig.~\ref{fig:r-stats}(b), as we approach criticality, $P(r)$ highlights a more localized nature of the spinon wavefunction as it moves from GOE to Poisson statistics.
 In Fig.~\ref{fig:r-stats} (c), this trend is enhanced as we are very close to criticality.
 The odd behavior at small $r$ happens because the energy level corresponding to the spinon gap becomes well separated from the next level for $h \to h_c$.

 All these trends are summarized in Fig.~\ref{fig:r-stats}(d), where we show the average value of the level spacing $\overline{r}$ as a function of both $\delta h$ and $\overline{h}$.
 For small values of $\overline{h}$ and $\delta h$, the spinon is localized as we are close to the classical spin ice manifold.
 This implies $\overline{r}\approx 0.39$, consistent with a Poisson distribution.
 If we fix $\overline{h} \lesssim 0.5$ and increase $\delta h$, the wavefunction becomes delocalized as $\overline{r}\approx 0.54$, consistent with the GOE limit.
 Disorder thus effectively delocalizes the spinon and stabilizes the QSI by pushing the system away from the flat-band limit.
-If we now fix $\delta h$ and vary the average field strength, the spinon again delocalizes, but this time without reaching the GOE limit in general.
+If we now fix $\delta h$ and vary the average field strength, the spinon again delocalizes, but this time it does not generally reach the GOE limit.
 As we approach the critical point, the spinons become localized again due to the enhanced effective disorder.